Container Scanning

 This method requires use of a Command Line Interface and knowledge of your codebase.
 If you're not a developer yourself, we recommend getting a developer to help you

-FOSSA's Container Scanning tool helps you mitigate open source risk by identifying vulnerability and license issues in your container images.
-Our Container Scanning tool fits into the work flows you already know and use with FOSSA from our CLI tools to our Web Interface.
+Container scanning helps you mitigate open source risk by identifying vulnerability and license issues in your container images.

 Supported Base Containers